A Common Sense Guide to Acing the Job Search

 2. Make a resume appointment with the Career Center

-The NECC Career Center is here to help!
+The NECC Career Center is here to help students and alumni!
 Making a resume appointment with one of our enthusiastic team members will help ensure that your resume is current and easy to skim and read.

 Fun fact: Did you know that, on average, a recruiter or HR professional will look at your resume for six seconds before deciding whether or not it should go in the “no” pile?
 Knowing this, you should take the time to ensure your resume is clean, well-formatted, and easy to skim.
 We recommend that your resume focus on highlighting marketable skills, quantifiable career accomplishments, and relevant experience for optimal results.